 - Straight Line Program –

-The type of programs build without any loops or control structures is called Straight Line Program.
+The type of program built without any loops or control structures is called the Straight Line Program.
 For example,

 - Algebraic Problem –

-Problems related to algebra like solving equations inequalities etc., comes under algebraic problems.
+Problems related to algebra like solving equations inequalities etc. come under algebraic problems.
 For example, solving equation ax2+bx+c with simple programming.

-The above example shows us a simple way to solve an equation for 2 degree polynomial i.e., 4 thus for nth degree polynomial we will have complexity of O(n2).
+The above example shows us a simple way to solve an equation for a 2-degree polynomial i.e., 4 thus for nth degree polynomial we will have a complexity of O(n2).